 “I showed the video to my friend Jasdeep who is an amazing filmmaker and they said something that really stuck with me: ‘This doesn’t feel like a reaction to misrepresentation, it’s more of an assertion.’
 I loved that.
 I want this to be an assertion of queer style, sound, connection.
 The message of jinx feels unapologetic to me, and I hope that it gives voice and validation to other queer folks,” they continued.

 This is Ushamami’s first music video.
 “Jinx” is directed by Clare Dingle with creative direction from Ana Marx, photography by Alexis Gomez, color by Grace Naw, and lighting by Polina Zakharova.
-The video features Ushamami, Ana Marx, Gio Santiago, Rebecca Cumberbatch, Aarish Rojiani, and Fadwa Ahmed.
+The video features Ushamami, Ana Marx, Gio Santiago, Rebecca Cumberbatch, and Aarish Rojiani.